einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 <span class="fragment">tell the computer to _repeat_ similar tasks many times,</span>

-<span class="fragment">save valuable time typing endless lines of similar code, <i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i></span>
+<span class="fragment">save valuable time typing endless lines of code, <i class='fas fa-arrow-alt-circle-down' style='font-size:48px;color:red'></i></span>

 ~~

 ### and also very important...

-<span class="fragment">by forcing ourselves to think carefully about the "rules" governing our loop, we clarify what we want to accomplish and avoid making careless errors that occur when we type by hand.</span>
+<span class="fragment">by forcing ourselves to think carefully about the "rules" we create to govern our loop, we clarify what we want to accomplish and avoid making careless mistakes that occur when we type by hand.</span>

 ----